hwstar/9-Valve-Sprinkler-Controller/README.md

 In the .yaml code example and in valve_dog.h the state of the irrigation controller is monitored.
 If it isn't active, then no toggling will appear on the output of GPIO16, and the relay contacts will be open within 2-6 seconds.
 Once the irrigation controller becomes active, toggling will appear on GPIO16 and a short time later, the relay will close.
 This will usually happen within 2 seconds, so that should be factored into the sprinkler controller start delay time.

 Note: The watchog relay should never be used to interrupt power to the valves in normal circumstances.
-Use the the individual valve triacs instead.
+Use the individual valve triacs instead.

 ### Fault LED